dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 some artifacts exist if separation occurs but verification would not necessarily fail.
 The verifier could indeed ignore the artifact, hence the scheme achieving only weak non-separability and not strong non-separability.
-It is rather that an artifact exists that could be identified if an investigation occurred, etc.  Under weak non-separability, detection of separation may depend on non-cryptographic configurations or other dependencies.
+However, the artifact exists and could be identified if an investigation occurred.
+Under weak non-separability, detection of separation may depend on non-cryptographic configurations or other dependencies.
 Also, strong non-separability and weak non-separability are properties of the signature scheme – artifacts are not necessarily in the